furaiev/amazon-cognito-identity-dart-2/README.md

 }
 ```

-__Use case 9.__ Enabling MFA for a user on a pool that has an optional MFA setting for authenticated users.
+__Use case 9.__ Enabling SMS-MFA for a user on a pool that has an optional MFA setting for authenticated users.
+The phone number needs to be verified

 ```dart
 bool mfaEnabled = false;